American Motors Corporation: 1967–1977: Roy D. Chapin Jr.

 Abernethy was replaced by Roy D. Chapin Jr., the son of Hudson co-founder Roy D. Chapin.
-William V. Luneberg replaced Evans as president.
+William V. Luneburg replaced Evans as president.
 American Motors' public explanation for the removals was that the two had "stepped aside according to a plan to give a younger team an opportunity to move the company forward".

 Chapin took charge of revitalizing the company, and designer Dick Teague economized by developing several vehicles from common stampings.
 The AMC Matador was in reality a facelift of the AMC Rebel, itself derived from the 1967 AMC Ambassador platform.
 While prices and costs were cut, Teague designed new and more sporty automobiles resulting in the Javelin and AMX muscle cars; and the AMC Hornet.
 From 1970 Jeep production complemented AMC's existing passenger-car business.
 Under Chapin's leadership, AMC produced all-new compact car designs based on the Hornet platform including the Gremlin and Concord.